 However, doing subtitles is more complicated than it seems.
-Transcribing, synchronizing, and translating many audio sequences is particularly difficult, and must comply with very specific standards (which is why it needs professional skills).
+Transcribing, synchronizing, and translating many audio sequences is particularly difficult, and must comply with very specific standards.

 At Checksub, we’ve been for four years closely watching how video creators work on their subtitles.
 Whether manually or through automatic software, we’ll show you here the “best practice” to do good subtitles 🙂 .

 How to transcribe your video correctly?

 One of the most common questions about captions is to know how to do good transcriptions, from speech to text.
 In fact, it not only requires good listening comprehension, but also a precise method to process.
 Here we will detail it step by step.

 You may already know that, but if you don’t use an automatic subtitling solution, you need first to create a subtitle file (SRT, Web VTT) that fits some basic formatting.